Businesses in Quebec have experienced significant changes since Bill 96 took effect.

 1. Translation for marketing materials and signs

 Bill 96 states that all marketing assets and public-facing information be available in French.
-This means businesses must translate everything from websites and advertising campaigns to product packaging and in-store signage to be compliant.
-For many organizations, especially those that have traditionally operated in English, this has meant allocating resources to translation services and ensuring that future marketing materials are in French from the get-go.
+This means businesses must translate websites, advertising campaigns, product packaging, and in-store signage to be compliant.
+For many organizations, especially those that have traditionally operated in English, this has meant allocating resources to translation management services and ensuring that future marketing materials are in French from the get-go.

 The exception is trademarks on public signs, posters, and in commercials, which can be written partly in a language that’s not French.
 But, only as long as the trademark is officially registered and there’s no French version of it recorded in the trademark register.